Chart Color Schemes

 Infrastructure

-Buff Point has very high levels of nearby infrastructure activity, ranking in the top 20% nationally
+Buff Point has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-No factors influence an area's performance more than changes to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified zero projects that could impact this area.
+No factors impact an area's performance more than local infrastructure changes.
+AreaSearch has identified zero projects likely to affect this region.
 Notable projects include Lake Munmorah Shopping Centre Expansion, Waratah Super Battery, Kanwal-Lake Haven-Gorokan Growth Corridor (Warnervale East / Greater Warnervale), and Charmhaven Master-Planned Housing Community.
-The following list details those most likely to be relevant.
+The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.